bubleegames/gannicus/Readme.md

-#Ground Up Fighting Game
+#Gannicus

-GUFG is an open-source,
+Gannicus is an open-source,
            gameplay-focused,
            deterministic,
            2D fighting game engine
         developed from the ground up and
         built using C++, SDL, and OpenGL.

-##Building and testing GUFG on Linux and Mac OS X
+##Building and testing gannicus on Linux and Mac OS X

-The current version of GUFG can be built using Boost.Build.
+The current version of gannicus can be built using Boost.Build.

 1. Install the dependencies: